Nicolasharibol/fraud-detection-exploratory-ml-project/README.md

 # Fraud Detection – Exploratory Machine Learning Project

 ## Project Overview
-This project explores a fraud detection problem using classical machine learning models.
-The goal is not to build a production-ready system, but to deeply understand how different classification models behave in the context of an imbalanced dataset.

-All analysis, reasoning, and results are fully documented inside the Jupyter Notebook.
+End-to-end machine learning project focused on detecting fraudulent credit card transactions in a highly imbalanced dataset.
+The project emphasizes model evaluation, trade-off analysis, and justified model selection, rather than accuracy alone.

+All work is documented in a single Jupyter Notebook, following a clean, reproducible workflow.

 ## Problem Statement
-Fraud detection is a binary classification problem where the positive class (fraud) is rare.
-This makes model evaluation non-trivial, as high accuracy can be misleading.
+Fraud detection is an imbalanced binary classification problem where:
-The project focuses on understanding trade-offs between recall, precision, and F1-score.

-## Dataset
-- Tabular dataset with numerical features
-- Strong class imbalance
-- Target variable indicates fraudulent vs non-fraudulent transactions

-## Approach
-The project follows a notebook-driven, exploratory workflow:
-1. Data exploration and understanding
-2. Data preprocessing (scaling, encoding where necessary)
-3. Model training using multiple classification algorithms
-4. Evaluation using appropriate metrics for imbalanced data
-5. Model comparison and interpretation
+- Fraud cases are rare
+- False Negatives are more costly than False Positives

+Model evaluation is therefore centered on recall, confusion matrix analysis, and ROC-AUC.

-## Models Used
+## Models Trained
-- Logistic Regression (baseline, interpretability)
+- Logistic Regression – interpretable baseline
-- Random Forest Classifier (ensemble learning)
+- Random Forest Classifier – non-linear ensemble model
-- CatBoost Classifier (gradient boosting with strong generalization)
+- CatBoost Classifier – gradient boosting with strong class separation
-- LightGBM Classifier (efficient gradient boosting)
+- LightGBM Classifier – efficient gradient boosting framework

-The purpose of using multiple models is to understand their behavior and limitations, not to optimize for maximum performance.
+All models were trained and evaluated using the same data split and metrics.

-## Evaluation Metrics
+## Evaluation and Results
-Given the imbalance of the dataset, evaluation focuses on:
-- Precision
-- Recall
+Models were compared using:

-- F1-score
+- Precision, Recall, F1-score
 - Confusion Matrix

-Accuracy is reported but not used as the primary decision metric.
+- ROC-AUC score (numerical comparison)

+➡️ Random Forest was selected as the final model, as it provided the best balance between False Negatives and False Positives, aligning with the business objective of minimizing missed fraud.

-## Key Learnings
+## Key Skills Demonstrated
-- Why accuracy is unreliable for fraud detection
-- How different models react to class imbalance
+- Key Skills Demonstrated
+- Imbalanced classification handling
-- Trade-offs between interpretability and performance
+- Model comparison and selection
-- Importance of metric selection based on business context
+- Business-driven evaluation metrics
+- Ensemble learning (bagging & boosting)

 ## Future Improvements
 - Hyperparameter tuning